-Fastned Administratie Stichting (FAST, the Issuer), a foundation under Dutch law, was established by deed of 6 December 2013, executed before civil-law notary Nick van Buitenen of Utrecht.
-The articles of association of the Issuer were most recently amended by deed of March 7th 2014, executed before civil-law notary Nick van Buitenen of Utrecht.
-The Administrative Conditions were more recently altered by deed of March 19th 2014, executed before civil-law notary Nick van Buitenen of Utrecht.
-The Issuer is registered in the Trade Register with the Chamber of Commerce of Amsterdam, the Netherlands under number 59390956.
-The registered office of the Issuer is located in Amsterdam, the Netherlands.
-The address is Amsteldijk 166, 1079LH Amsterdam, the Netherlands and the e-mail address is contact@fastned.nl.
+Fastned Administratie Stichting (FAST, the Issuer), a foundation (stichting) under Dutch law, was established by deed of 6 December 2013, executed before civil-law notary Nick van Buitenen of Utrecht.
+The articles of association of the Issuer were amended by deed of 7 March 2014, executed before civil-law notary Nick van Buitenen of Utrecht.
+The Administrative Conditions were most recently amended by deed of 19 March 2014, executed before civil-law notary Nick van Buitenen of Utrecht.
+The Issuer is registered in the Trade Register with the Chamber of Commerce of the Netherlands under number 59390956.
+The registered seat of the Issuer is Amsterdam, the Netherlands.
+The address is James Wattstraat 77-79, 1079DL Amsterdam, the Netherlands and the e-mail address is contact@fastned.nl.

 All Shares of Fastned are issued to the Issuer, which issues one Depository Receipt for one Share.
 The Issuer holds all the Shares and all the voting rights on the Shares, in order to protect the mission of Fastned.
 Depository Receipt Holders will therefore not have voting rights in the meeting of shareholders.
-They do however have voting rights in the meeting of holders of Depository Receipts.
+They do however have voting rights in the meeting of Depository Receipt Holders.